411 S. Nedderman Drive

 Basic admission requirements* must be met before a student can be accepted.
 Prospective students must apply to the university through the Office of Admissions, pay the application fee, and submit official transcripts to the UT Arlington’s Admission’s Office.
 The Admission’s Office is also responsible for calculating the admission GPA.
 All steps necessary to complete an application (i.e. submitting transcripts, paying fees) must be completed prior to progressing in the application process.

-After admission to the University, a CON Undergraduate Academic Advisor will review the application file for nursing specific requirements.
-Students should review of the College of Nursing (CON) undergraduate program specific requirements.
+After admission to the University, a College of Nursing and Health Innovation (CONHI) Undergraduate Academic Advisor will review the application file for nursing specific requirements.
+Students should review the CONHI undergraduate program specific requirements.
 Specific program requirements can be found in the University Catalog - Nursing, Undergraduate Programs.

 Applicants must have proof of an active and Unencumbered RN License verifiable via Nursys or State Boards of Nursing (BON)